-Cooperation with Susan Kraupp
+In cooperation with Susan Kraupp

 2012 – 2014

-It comprises two urban planning tools – one regulatory: the “Nicht-Bebauungsplan”, one developmental: a series of “Urban Scores” – specifically designed for that linear urban space of the Viennese Danube Canal along the water.
+It comprises of two urban planning tools – one regulatory: the “Nicht-Bebauungsplan” (Non-Building Plan), one developmental: a series of “Urban Scores” – specifically designed for that linear urban space along the water.

-In order to stop the neo-liberal development of “privatizing” large pieces of the river bench, the basis for any further development is the “Non-Building Plan” Special care is being taken to “read” the existing qualities of the space in order to allow joyful arrival, open access to the water, enough free space to ensure safety even with increased use, open sight and vision.
+In order to stop the neo-liberal development of “privatizing” large pieces of the river bench, the basis for any further development is the Non-Building Plan, with which special care is being taken to secure and improve the existing qualities of the space with regard to joyful arrival, open access to the water, sufficient free space for increased use, open sight and recreational use of the site.

 Gabu Heindl, Susan Kraupp

-Karlis Berzins, Gaspar Hajdu, Markus Illetschko, Irina Koerdt (Wettbewerb)
+Karlis Berzins, Gaspar Hajdu, Markus Illetschko, Irina Koerdt

-Stadt Wien – MA 19 – Architektur und Stadtgestaltung
+City of Vienna | Stadt Wien – MA 19 – Architektur und Stadtgestaltung